MWPainter/thts-plus-plus/include/README.md

     - Use: creates a child node, returning the specific type of the class.
     - Implementation: boilerplate code that calls `create_child_node_itfc`
 - `create_child_node_itfc`
-    - Use: creates a child node, handles any transposition table logic, returns a pointer to the next `ThtsDNode` or `ThtsCNode`
+    - Use: creates a child node, handles any graph logic, returns a pointer to the next `ThtsDNode` or `ThtsCNode`
     - Implementation: marked final in the `ThtsDNode` and `ThtsCNode` classes
 - `create_child_node_helper_itfc`
     - Use: helper function for `create_child_node_itfc` to call to call the (appropriate) constructor for a node